 In a large bowl, use an electric whisk (you can whisk by hand too but it's more tedious) to beat the eggs and sugar till the mixture turns pale and frothy.
 This will take a few minutes.

-Pour melted chocolate/butter you prepared in step 1, into the egg mixture prepared in step 2.
+Pour melted chocolate and butter (step 1) into the egg mixture prepared in step 2.
 Stir in the flour.
 Use a spatula to mix everything evenly.